C.E.K. Mees Observatory

 The Observatory, the Gannett House, and the beautiful grounds surrounding them, are maintained by site superintendent Kurt Holmes, as they were by Kurt's father, Gene Holmes.

-The Observatory is used heavily in the introductory (freshman and sophomore) undergraduate astronomy classes at UR.
+The Observatory is used heavily in the introductory (first-years and sophomore) undergraduate astronomy classes at UR.
 Each student in AST 111 and AST 142 spends at least two nights per semester using the telescope and CCD camera/spectrograph as part of the laboratory components of these courses.
 Undergraduate students also have the option have using Mees observations as part their advanced lab course, PHY 243, and in their senior thesis.

 Tours and public observations